chabulhwi/lean-notes/docs/en/Anselm.md

 link][leanzulip].

-Alistair Tucker also [told me][tucker] how to prove that we can't deduce the statement `∃ (x : Being), isGod x ∧ inReality x` from the premises of St. Anselm's argument and the axioms of Lean's type theory.
+Alistair Tucker also [told me][tucker] how to prove that we can't deduce the statement `∃ (x : Being), IsGod x ∧ InReality x` from the premises of St. Anselm's argument and the axioms of Lean's type theory.

 ### Owl of Sogang